MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/overview.md

 # PowerApps component framework overview

-Use PowerApps component framework to create code components for model-driven apps and canvas apps (experimental preview) to provide an enhanced user experience for the users to view and work with data in forms, views, and dashboards.
+Use PowerApps component framework to create code components for model-driven apps and canvas apps (public preview) to provide an enhanced user experience for the users to view and work with data in forms, views, and dashboards.
 For example:

 - Replace a field that displays a numeric text value with a `dial` or `slider` component.
 - Transform a list into an entirely different visual experience bound to the data set like a `Calendar` or `Map`.

 > [!IMPORTANT]
-> - PowerApps component framework is in experimental preview for canvas apps, and in GA for model-driven apps.
+> - PowerApps component framework is in public preview for canvas apps, and in GA for model-driven apps.
 This implies that all the APIs that are supported for model-driven apps might not be supported on canvas apps yet.
 > - By default PowerApps component framework is enabled for model-driven apps.
 To enable this feature for canvas apps, see [Availability for canvas apps](component-framework-for-canvas-apps.md).
 > - [!INCLUDE[cc_preview_features_definition](../../includes/cc-preview-features-definition.md)]
 > - Canvas apps only support the *field* type of code components, and not the *dataset* type.